How to be a Regenetarian

 Our optimised food lists tend to prioritise seafood rather than beef as a more nutrient-dense source of protein.
 However, beef can still be an affordable way to get bioavailable protein without excessive calories.
 If managed well, ruminant animals can be used as part of regenerative agriculture to promote carbon sequestration and utilise areas of land that we can’t grow crops and are inhabitable for humans.

-While many are turning to a carnivorous diet, to get the nutrients that they are not getting from the modern food system, the fact is that the more the animals we eat are fed with the products of agriculture, the more they will be subject to the same nutrient deficiencies.
+While many are turning to a carnivorous diet, to get the nutrients that they are not getting from the modern food system, the fact is that the more the animals we eat are fed with the products of agriculture, the more they will be subject to the same nutrient deficiencies as us.